 Because your client isn’t going to tell you all the juicy details you need to fill out the Functional Nutrition Matrix unless she trusts you (and trusts that you can do something with the details she shares).

-So before you get out your Matrix and start hunting for the root causes—
+So before you pull out your systems and tools to and start hunting for the root causes…

 You must create a therapeutic partnership.

-Once you make this connection and gain an understanding of the factors that will inspire them to make change, you can then use the Matrix to deepen your therapeutic partnership, and map the details that you uncover together.
+Once you make this connection and gain an understanding of the factors that will inspire them to make change, you can then use the Functional Tools to deepen your therapeutic partnership and map the details that you uncover together.

 You may want to see them both have 2 solid bowel movements each day as an indicator that your recommendations are yielding results.
 Yet one woman is motivated by avoiding embarrassment of public accidents.
 The other wants desperately to be free of pain so she can play with her grandchildren and not spend the time doubled over.
-(These are their Motivating Factors, something we dive deep into in Reframe Nutrition.)
+(These are their Inspiring Factors, and they’re your key to client compliance!)

 What’s NOT Functional…